-When Google announced the Pixel 3, it showcased a new photo mode called Night Sight.
-It didn't launch with the new devices, but it is now being pushed out to the Pixel to change the way that you take photos in low light.
+(Pocket-lint) - When Google announced the Pixel 3, it showcased a new photo mode called Night Sight.
+It didn't launch with the new devices, but rolled out to Pixel devices in November 2018 to change the way that you take photos in low light.
+It was a game-changer, shifting the goal for night photography in smartphones.

 Here's everything you need to know about Night Sight and how it works.

 The good news is that isn't a technology that's limited to the latest Pixel handsets.
-Google is being pretty generous and making Night Sight a feature for all the Pixel phones:
+Google is being pretty generous and offering Night Sight to all the Pixel phones.
+It updated the older models when the Pixel 3 launched and has continued to offer Night Sight on new releases.

 The best part of this news is that Night Sight will work on both the front and back cameras, so you should be able to get some great selfies as well.